Accelerynt-Security/AS-Block-GitHub-User/README.md

 As part of maintaining a robust and secure application, it's essential to regularly update the Node.js packages that your Azure Function relies on.
 There are several reasons for this:

-**Security Fixes**: Developers frequently release updates to their packages to address discovered vulnerabilities.
+* **Security Fixes**: Developers frequently release updates to their packages to address discovered vulnerabilities.
 Keeping your packages up-to-date ensures you benefit from these fixes and reduces your application's risk exposure.

-**Bug Fixes and Improved Functionality**: Updates often contain bug fixes or enhancements to functionality, stability, and performance.
+* **Bug Fixes and Improved Functionality**: Updates often contain bug fixes or enhancements to functionality, stability, and performance.
 Regularly updating packages can provide your application with these benefits.

-**Compatibility**: If you're updating your Node.js runtime or other packages, you need to keep all packages updated to ensure compatibility and prevent breaking changes.
+* **Compatibility**: If you're updating your Node.js runtime or other packages, you need to keep all packages updated to ensure compatibility and prevent breaking changes.

 As a general guideline, you should review and test for updates at least once per month.
 More frequent checks can be performed if your function has higher security requirements or is particularly sensitive to bugs in the underlying packages.
 Automated tools exist to help manage these updates.

-You can update your packages from your VS Code project's terminal by running the commands "**npm update date-fns**" and "**npm update jsonwebtoken**", then redeploying the Function to Azure.
+You can update the dependent libraries for your Azure Function in VS Code by executing the commands "**npm update date-fns**" and "**npm update jsonwebtoken**" within your "**CreateJWT**" project directory in the integrated terminal.
+Redeploy the Function to Azure afterwards.